-- The Solid Waste Enterprise Fund is used to account for the County's operation of one transfer station, three disposal sites located in various areas of the County, one planning joint powers agreement, and one administrative fund. - The County Service Areas, Other Fund is used to account for special districts, governed by the Board, which include County Service Areas and Waterworks districts and one administrative fund.
+• The Solid Waste Enterprise Fund is used to account for the County's operation of one transfer station, three disposal sites located in various areas of the County, one planning joint powers agreement, and one administrative fund.

+• The County Service Areas, Other Fund is used to account for special districts, governed by the Board, which include County Service Areas and Waterworks districts and one administrative fund.
 They were established to provide water and sewer services within specific areas of the County.
-This category also includes the Crocker Building which is a property management fund.